 Because your credit agreement may require you to pay interest on the outstanding portion of your balance, as well as late charges and costs of recovery, which vary from day to day, as you agreed in your credit agreement, the amount required to pay your account in full on the day you send payment may be greater than the amounts that appear in our written communications.
 If an amount is stated on a letter and you pay that amount, an adjustment may be necessary after we receive your payment.
 In that event, we will notify you of any adjustment in your balance.
 We encourage you to call prior to making a payment intended to pay your account in full.

 By emailing ACSI, you are requesting to receive email from ACSI on an ongoing basis.
-You understand email is not a secure method of communication.
+You understand email is not a secured method of communication.
 By emailing and/or providing your telephone number you are giving express consent to call and/or reply to your personal email.
-Your response also provides assurance that the email address provided is secure to your use.
-You may withdraw consent or opt out by emailing ACSI.
+Your response also provides assurance that the email address is secure to your use.
+You may update your contact information, withdraw consent or opt out of email communication by emailing or calling ACSI .
+By opting out of email communication, you may continue to receive written communications by regular mail.
 You may need Adobe Acrobat Reader to access some of the electronic records that may be sent to you.